 Communication Studies Graduate Annika Wolters helps Ilwaco High School students stay in school

-After graduating from WWU with a double major in visual journalism and communcation studies, Americorp member Annika Wolters returned to her high school on the Olympic Peninsula this fall to help students who are at risk of missing or not staying in school.
+After graduating from WWU with a double major in visual journalism and communication studies, Americorp member Annika Wolters returned to her high school on the Olympic Peninsula this fall to help students who are at risk of missing or not staying in school.
 For Wolters, the job is personal—just seven years ago, she herself was missing school at Ilwaco High after one of her close friends committed suicide.
 She understands the many issues that students are facing and is working to create the school's first truancy reduction program.
 You can read more about the program and Annika's work at Schools to absent students: We want you here.

 Communication Studies Professor Dr. Tara Perry's film awarded Honorable Mention at the National Communication Association Film Festival

 Dr. Perry and former WWU student Andrew G. Weiler's film Beyond Selfless was awarded an Honorable Mention at this year's NCA Conference's film festival.
 The film is about one women's (immigrant Nalda Perry Callender's - Dr. Perry's mother) journey from Antigua, West Indies to Vancouver, British Columbia, Canada as a single mother of five children to create collectivism in an urban community divided by class, identity politics, religion, and race.
-To learn more about the film Beyond Selfless and the other films that were mentioned or selected at NCA, click here.

 Summer 2016 Opportunity to Study Abroad and earn Communication Studies credit with Dr. Helen Morgan Parmett in Central and Eastern Europe

 Dr. Helen Morgan Parmett will lead a program Communication, Culture, & Media in Central and Eastern Europe this summer 2016 where students traveling to Prague, Vienna, Bratislava, and Ljubljana can study abroad to earn 10 credits in COMM 325 and 440.
-Download this poster for more details.

 2014 Communication Studies graduate Polly Woodbury receives Fulbright fellowship